ClassicMC-Studios/Chronopedia/README.md

 # Chronopedia

-Wikipedia in the past, present, and future...
+> Wikipedia in the past, present, and future...

+A project for the Academies of Loudoun 2025 Hackathon.